 - Rename: This button will help you to rename the Update Strategy Transformation to a more meaningful name.

-- Make Reusable: If you check mark this option then, this transformation will become reusable transformation.
+- Make Reusable: If you checkmark this option, this transformation will become a reusable transformation.

 - Description: Please provide a valid description.

 The below screenshot shows the list of available options in the Informatica Update Strategy Transformation Ports tab:

 - Port Name: List of available column names inside this Informatica Update Strategy.
 By clicking the New column button, you can add new columns, and by clicking the scissors button, you can delete the unwanted columns.

 - I: Columns that are check-marked under this section are Input columns.